 Advice to installers.
-Complete the installation of ESMF by defining a single ESMF specific environment variable, named ESMFMKFILE.
-This variable shall point to the esmf.mk file that was generated during the installation process.
-Systems that support multiple ESMF installations via management software (e.g. modules, soften, ...) shall set/reset variable ESMFMKFILE as part of the configuration.
+To complete the installation of ESMF, a single ESMF specific environment variable should be set.
+The variable is named ESMFMKFILE, and it must point to the esmf.mk file that was generated during the installation process.
+Systems that support multiple ESMF installations via management software (e.g. modules, softenv, ...) should set/reset the ESMFMKFILE environment variable as part of the configuration.